flox1an/alfresco-share-clipboard/README.txt

-Javascript Console Admin Console component for Alfresco Share
+Alfresco Share Clipbaord
 =============================================================

-Author: Florian Maul

-This project defines a Javascript Console component for Share's Administration Console, that enables the execution of arbitrary javascript code in the repository.
+This project defines a Share Clipboard that allows collecting documents in Alfresco Share.

 Installation
 ------------

-The component has been developed to install on top of an existing Alfresco 3.4 or 4.0 installation.
-There are two different version in this archive with a specific folder for each of the Alfresco version.

-When you have chosen the correct folder (3.4.x or 4.0.x) for your Alfresco version you'll find two jar files within that folder.
-The javascript-console-repo.jar needs to be copied into the Alfresco repository:

-  tomcat/webapps/alfresco/WEB-INF/lib/

-The other file javascript-console-share.jar needs to be copied to the corresponding folder in the Share webapp:
+The alfresco-shrare-clipboard.jar needs to be copied into this folder in the Share webapp:

   tomcat/webapps/share/WEB-INF/lib/